 Making an Impact

-Get to know the individuals who are representing diverse voices in the patient and health care communities.
+Get to know the individuals who are leading the way in the creation of more inclusive and equitable patient and health care communities.

 Dr. Michael R. DeBaun speaks about his family code of serving others, which he passes along to generations of mentees.